Pavel Plotnikov: World War II

 In April 1943 he became a flight commander in the 82nd Guards Bomber Aviation Regiment, which used Pe-2 dive-bombers; he was later promoted to deputy squadron commander.
 During the battle for the Dnieper he scored a direct hit to an enemy bridge on 21 September 1941, disabling enemy movement in the area for a long time.
 Later on 20 October 1943 he flew the squadron commanded by general Ivan Polbin; the flight consisted of 17 bombers with 14 fighter escorts.
 The mission targeted the Aleksandriya railways station in Kirovohrad, and due to the bad weather they were forced to fly below the clouds.
 After hitting their targets Polbin noticed incoming enemy dive bombers, and decided to attack them and their airfield as well.
 The 31 Soviet planes took on 46 German planes, destroying 13 of them, of which six were shot down by Pe-2s.
-For his role in the mission, which included shooting down a Ju-87, Plotnikov was awarded the Order of the Patriotic War 1st class.
+For his role in the mission, which included shooting down a Junkers Ju 87, Plotnikov was awarded the Order of the Patriotic War 1st class.
 Later in Spring 1944 he took out two enemy crossings during one sortie, having made repeated passes at the target in addition to bombing railway areas of military importance.
 On 14 April 1944 he made a flight that reached the maximum range of the Pe-2 to reach far-away enemy territory; the mission lasted almost three hours.
 In May he was nominated for the title Hero of the Soviet Union for having flown 225 sorties, and received the title in August.
 The next month he transferred to 81st Guards Bomber Aviation Regiment as a squadron commander.
 There he flew reconnaissance missions and went “free-hunting” for targets in addition to standard missions, often flying with captain Sergey Yashin.
 After surviving the attack in Breslau on 11 February 1945 that resulted in the death of general Ivan Polbin, he continued to increase his sortie tally, and 6 March 1945 he led a group of nine bombers in attacking the Lamsdorf airfield, taking out a fuel depot and 16 enemy aircraft.
 Later that month he was nominated to receive a second gold star for totaling 305 sorties, and by the end of the war he reached 344 sorties – 104 on the Tupolev SB, 203 on the Pe-2, and 31 on the Ar-2 and A-20 Boston, during which he shot down three enemy aircraft.